topotam/PetitPotam/README.md

 # PetitPotam
-PoC tool to coerce Windows hosts to authenticate to other machines via MS-ESFRPC EfsRpcOpenFileRaw function.
+PoC tool to coerce Windows hosts to authenticate to other machines via MS-EFSRPC EfsRpcOpenFileRaw function.
 This is possible via other protocols and functions as well ;) .

 The tools use the LSARPC named pipe with inteface c681d488-d850-11d0-8c52-00c04fd90f7e because it's more prevalent.